British Empire Medal: 1992–2012

 The BEM continued to be awarded to subjects of the United Kingdom until 1992.
 After a 1993 review of the British honours system, the government decided that the distinction between the BEM and MBE had "become increasingly tenuous" and the Prime Minister, John Major, ended the award of the BEM to British subjects, although the medal continued to be awarded in some Commonwealth realms, such as the Bahamas and the Cook Islands.

 From 2012

-Following the 2011 Commonwealth Heads of Government Meeting, Prime Minister David Cameron announced that the BEM would once again be awarded in the United Kingdom; this would start beginning in 2012, to coincide with the Diamond Jubilee of Elizabeth II.
+Following the 2011 Commonwealth Heads of Government Meeting, Prime Minister David Cameron announced that the BEM would once again be awarded in the United Kingdom; this would start beginning in 2012, to coincide with the Diamond Jubilee of Elizabeth II. "(In 2012) the Government reviewed the need for the British Empire Medal, and it was reinstated as part of the Honours system and part of the Order of the British Empire."
 In the 2012 Birthday Honours, released on 16 June 2012, the BEM was awarded to 293 people.

 Although those awarded the honour do not receive it from the monarch in person, but from the Lord Lieutenant of their county, recipients are invited to a Buckingham Palace garden party to celebrate their achievement.
+Awards are announced in The Gazette.